 - Related Resources

 It should be easy to get owl up and running on most somewhat POSIX-compliant systems, such as Linux, any BSD.
+Owl is mainly developed on OpenBSD and Linux.
 You should have

 make and a working C-compiler installed.
 For example in Debian-based Linux distributions you can use:

 make if you download the sources from git or want to build the full source package.

 The easiest option is to download the current precompiled C-version of